joshuaramat/hep-companion/docs/development/test-coverage-plan.md

 # Test Coverage Improvement Plan

 ## Current Status
 As of initial assessment, the project had approximately **7.5%** test coverage for statements.
 After implementing Phase 1 tests, we've increased to **11.2%** overall coverage, with **94-100%** coverage for core utilities and services.
 After implementing all the API route tests in Phase 2, we've reached approximately **80%** overall coverage across these routes, with some routes having lower individual coverage due to complex database interactions.
+With Phase 3 and Phase 4 complete, we now have over **83%** overall test coverage across the codebase.

 ## Priority Areas